oracle/macaron/docs/source/pages/vsa.rst

     Identifier for the schema of the Statement layer.
 This follows `in-toto v1 Statement layer schema <https://github.com/in-toto/attestation/blob/main/spec/v1/statement.md>`_ and is always ``https://in-toto.io/Statement/v1``.

 * ``subject``: array of `ResourceDescriptor`_ objects
     Subjects of the VSA.
 Each entry is a software component being verified by Macaron.

-    *Note: In the current version of Macaron, this field only contains one single software component, identified by a* `PackageURL`_.
+If the software component is also an artifact, a SHA256 digest is also recorded.

 * ``predicateType``: string (`TypeURI`_)
     Identifier for the type of the Predicate.
 For Macaron-generated VSAs, this is always ``https://slsa.dev/verification_summary/v1``.